Flap Surgery: The Basics

 1. Are you familiar with the differences in skin, muscular, bone, and nerve tissue?

-2. Can you think of benefits of using a local, pedicle flap over a free flap?
+2. Can you think of the benefits of using a local, pedicle flap over a free flap?

-3. Can you discuss how fasciocutaneous flaps may have more advantages and more potential donor sites?
+3. Can you discuss how fasciocutaneous flaps may have more advantages and potential donor sites?

-4. Are you able to recognize the general location and complexity of a surgical note that says “local, random, skin flap with pivotal manipulation at midline of forehead”?
+4. Can you recognize the general location and complexity of a surgical note that says “local, random, skin flap with pivotal manipulation at midline of forehead”?

 Indications for Surgery

-There is an incredible breadth of possibilities for flap reconstructive surgery, from small, skin-only defects to large, multi-tissue defects.
+There is an incredible breadth of possibilities for flap reconstructive surgery, from minor, skin-only defects to significant, multi-tissue defects.
 There is a wide range of etiologies, such as traumatic, oncological, and congenital (9).
-The transferred tissue flap can contain multiple types of tissue, including skin, muscle, nerve, fascia, and bone (9).
-The larger the volume of tissue transferred, the greater the need for perfusion.
-A common indication is the need for a large bulk of tissue.
+The transferred tissue flap can contain multiple tissue types, including skin, muscle, nerve, fascia, and bone (9).
+The larger the tissue volume transferred, the greater the need for perfusion.
+A typical indication is the need for a large bulk of tissue.
 Flaps are helpful when wounds are large, complex, or need large amounts of tissue for closure.

 General Indications: